f14-bertolotti/shacpp/rebuttal.md

 > problematic claims that are misaligned with each other and with the supporting evidence.

 We are sorry for the confusion.
 We will revise the introduction to better reflect the goal of the paper.
 Briefly, we believe that SHAC demonstrated excellent performance in single-agent and differentiable scenarios.
 In this work, we aim to lift these requirements (single-agent and differentiability) to broaden the applicability of SHAC.
 This led us to develop SHAC++ that can handle multi-agent and non-differentiable environments while maintaining performance comparable to SHAC.

 > lower performance in some cases

 **Goal**: We want to stress the fact that the goal is not to outperform SHAC, but to lift the requirements of the original framework (single-agent and differentiability) while maintaining comparable performance.

 **Skewed results**: In VMAS as in many other environments, the agents are able to experience only local observations and not the whole world state.
 While SHAC++ remains faithful to accessing only this partial information, SHAC access the whole global information through its gradients.
 This puts SHAC in a more favorable position.
 Despite this, SHAC++ and SHAC perform similarly.

 **Early stopping** We also note that as soon as a run achieves the 90% of the maximum reward, we stop the training, this can lead to some variance in the final performance.

 > The proposed method is not evaluated in such complex environments; the test environments are very simple.

 We believe that the chose environments offer a good degree of complexity especially when the number of agents is increased.
 This is also reflected by the poor performance achieved by PPO/MAPPO.
 Despite this, we recognize that the statement in the abstract may be misleading.
-We will revise the abstract and introduction to better reflect the complexity of the environments.
+We will revise the abstract and introduction to better reflect the complexity of the environments, and we will add more content to the discussion to better explain the choice of the environments.

 > The performance of SHAC++ is questionable in more complex MARL.